Zamoran

 People are ethnically Baloch and speak Balochi.
 It has beautiful small valleys and springs and high mountains.
 The means of transportation was mainly donkeys and camels but in these days there are roads and people travel by cars and motorcycles.

 In the 19th century the rulers nawabs applied taxes on animals and trees in Makran's different areas including Buleda but when it came to the people of Zamuran, they rejected payment of taxes which was unlawful.
 In 1901, Mir Mohammad Omer was ruling the Makran.
 He decided to go to Zamuran and collect taxes with force but as he came to Zamuran, the people stood against him and after a fierce battle, he lost and ran away.

-The main tribes of Zamuran are Shambezai, Durrazai, Yallanzai, Palizai, Askani, Mohammed zai, Zahrozai, Mazrahi, Sanjarani, Taj Mohammed zai, Lehbarzai Rind and Kuhda.
-Zamuran is one of the biggest regions in the Kech dist of makuran (makran) division with 5 union councils (Badai, Nag, Marguti, Siyah Gisi & Darabuli) sharing boundaries with Parom in Panjgur District, Buleda, Tump, Mand, and some areas of Western Balochistan (Sistan Baluchistan) like Hong, Sarbaz, Hedouch, and Bam Pusht.
+Demographics

+Population

+As of the 2023 census, Zamoran tehsil had a population of 71,616.
+The tehsil had a literacy rate of 28.97%: 31.63% for males and 25.84% for females.